aws-powertools/powertools-lambda-typescript/examples/sam/README.md

 ## Switch to Lambda Layer

-In this example we are including AWS Lambda Powertools as a dependency in our function's `package.json`.
+In this example we are including Powertools for AWS Lambda (TypeScript) as a dependency in our function's `package.json`.
 This is the recommended approach for development and testing.
-However, for production, you can also use the AWS Lambda Powertools as a Lambda Layer.
+However, for production, you can also use Powertools for AWS as a Lambda Layer.

-To start using the AWS Lambda Powertools as a Lambda Layer, you need to:
+To start using the public Lambda Layer, you need to:
 1. Specify the Layer's ARN in `Layers` section under each function's `Properties` section
 2. Instruct `esbuild` to not bundle `@aws-lambda-powertools` under each function's `Metadata/BuildProperties` section